Chase H.Q.

-is a vehicular combat racing game, originally released as an arcade game by Taito in 1988.
-It is sometimes seen as a spiritual successor to Taito's earlier Full Throttle.
+is a 1988 vehicular combat racing game developed and published by Taito for arcades.
+It is sometimes seen as a spiritual successor to Taito's earlier Full Throttle (1987).
 The player assumes the role of a police officer named Tony Gibson, member of the "Chase Special Investigation Department".
 Along with his partner, Raymond Broady, he must stop fleeing criminals in high-speed pursuits in a black Porsche 928.

-Chase H.Q. was ported to many home computers by Ocean Software in 1989, including versions for the ZX Spectrum, Amstrad CPC, Commodore 64, MSX, Amiga and Atari ST. Taito produced versions for the Family Computer (1989), Game Boy (1990), Master System (1990), TurboGrafx-16 (1990), Game Gear (1991) and Saturn (1996).
+Chase H.Q. was ported to many home computers by Ocean Software in 1989, including versions for the ZX Spectrum, Amstrad CPC, Commodore 64, MSX, Amiga and Atari ST. Taito produced versions for the Family Computer (1989), Game Boy (1990), Master System (1990), TurboGrafx-16 (1990), Game Gear (1991), and Saturn (1996).
 It was released for PlayStation 2 in Japan in 2007 as part of Taito Memories II Volume 2.

 The game was a commercial success, becoming Japan's highest-grossing dedicated arcade game of 1989 while also becoming a hit overseas for arcades and home systems.
 The game was also well received by critics.
-It was followed by three arcade-based sequels: Special Criminal Investigation (1989), Super Chase: Criminal Termination (1992) and Chase H.Q.
+It was followed by three arcade-based sequels: Special Criminal Investigation (1989), Super Chase H.Q.
+(1992) and Chase H.Q.
 2 (2007).
 Two spin-offs were also released: Crime City (1989) and Quiz H.Q.
 (1990).

 Gameplay

-At the start of each level the player is informed who they are pursuing, a great distance away: They must apprehend the criminal before their time limit expires.
+At the start of each level, the player is informed who they are pursuing, a great distance away: They must apprehend the criminal before their time limit expires.
 The criminal's car is constantly moving away, so if the player repeatedly crashes or drives too slowly, the criminal will escape.
-At some points during the game the road splits, and the correct turn must be taken, otherwise it will take longer to catch the criminal.
+The road splits at some points during the game, and the correct turn must be taken, otherwise it will take longer to catch the criminal.
 When their vehicle is reached, the time limit is extended; the vehicle must be rammed a number of times until the criminal is forced to stop, then is arrested.

 The game includes five levels.
 Both the initial time limit to reach the criminal and the time extension to ram the criminal are 60, 65, or 70 seconds.

 When Nancy at Chase HQ (at the start of every level) calls on the radio, the frequency is often between 144 and 148 MHz.
 This is actually the 2-meter band of amateur or ham radio frequencies.

-Although superficially similar in technology to Sega's Out Run, Chase HQ features significant technical advancements over that title in the presentation of perspective, hills and track splits.
+Although it is superficially similar in technology to Sega's Out Run, Chase HQ features significant technical advancements over that title in the presentation of perspective, hills and track splits.